-Optional Session 7: Identifying ecosystem impacts and dependencies Time guidelines
+Optional Session 7: Identifying ecosystem impacts and dependencies

-Time guidelines Time OPTIONAL session: Identifying ecosystem impacts and dependence, this should be run in a different way i.e. In terms of a case study or alternative company, if option 3, session 4 Module 1 or Option 2 in session 6 of this module have already been completed 35 mins
+Time guidelines Time OPTIONAL session: Identifying ecosystem impacts and dependence, this should be run in a different way i.e. In terms of a case study or alternative company, if option 3, session 4 Module 1 has already been completed.
+35 mins